 - Online resources can be helpful when looking for information about a condition or side effect.

-- Use reliable online resources which may include some of the resources listed below.
+- Use reliable online resources which may include some of the resources listed on our "Survivorship Resources" page.

 - Refer to your physician as the primary source of information related to your health.